syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 documentation: ug
 ---

-# Date Navigations in .NET MAUI Scheduler
+# Date Navigations and Restrictions in .NET MAUI Scheduler

+## Date Navigations

+The `.NET MAUI Scheduler` control provides the option to navigate the dates either programmatically or by using gestures and it is applicable to the all Scheduler views.

-## Programmatic date navigation
+### Programmatic date navigation

 By using the `DisplayDate` property of SfScheduler, programmatically navigate dates in scheduler.